alemonteiro/brackets-sql-connector/README.md

 * On the bottom panel should be a green connection icon with yout server name in front of it.
 * When you hit Alt-Enter
 		1. If there's any text select it will try to run it (in any type of file)
 		2. If no text is select then only SQL Documents will be executed

 ## Stored Modifications ##

 * There's a setting for saving executed SQLs that makes changes to the database incluing insert, update, delete, alter, change, remove, drop, create and modify
 * Saved modifications are stored by server, not by project
 * You can delete an saved modification

+## SQL Hinting ##

+Disabled by default and working only .sql files for now, enabled by preferences file: `"alemonteiro.bracketsSqlConnector.sqlHints": true`

+Reload brackets after making disabling/enabling preferences.

+If enabled hinting will cache the sql reference available for the engine (current only MySQL), the list of table names from the current connected database, and the field names for the viewed tables on the browser or used in a statement inside the current .sql file;

+ Hints for

+* Basic sql commands like SELECT, ALTER, UPTADE and etc
+* Tables names after an table command (like one of the aboves and FROM, JOIN, DELETE and etc)
+* Fields names when using table alias or tables name prefix
+* MySQL Reference Functions with basic description

+ ## DataBase Compare ##

+ In version 0.5.9 it will only strike tables that doesn't exist on that server.

+ You must connect to both servers before starting the compare.

 ## Restrictions / Not Implemented stuff / Buggy ##

 * Only one connection can be used at a time for executing editor querys.
 In the future it will be one per editor.